Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Jessica Jean Reif Ehrlich Cohen - MD in Equity Research

-• Well, let's start with the topic du jour, the -- not one, but two strikes.
+• Thank you.
+Well, let's start with the topic du jour, the -- not one, but two strikes.
 Can you give us your views of how this affects your business on a practical basis?
 How far out does your original content take you?
 And how much of the content spend do you think gets pushed from '23 -- from this year into next year?

 • Theodore A. Sarandos - Co-CEO, President & Director